Have you ever looked in the mirror and noticed that you have one shoulder higher than the other?

 So what’s the problem?

-Well before you begin to curse your own body, you can be assured that this is, in fact, a common problem and that in most cases can be fixed.
+Well before you begin to curse your own body, you can be assured that this is, in fact, a common problem.

 Fixing uneven shoulders is something that you want to address and not leave uncorrected.

 Not only can it look a tad weird, but it can also cause neck and shoulder pain and leave you vulnerable to developing shoulder injuries in the future.